sdclibbery/Esp32DmxSpiController/README.md

 81. EndTickerFade: Control sets palette entry to draw at end of strip.
 Smoothing is scroll pos.
 A fixed slow fade is applied
 82. MidTickerFade: Control sets palette entry to draw at mid of strip.
 Smoothing is scroll pos, but moving out both ways.
 A fixed slow fade is applied
 83. EndsTickerFade: Control sets palette entry to draw at both ends of strip.
 Smoothing is scroll pos, but moving in both ways.
 A fixed slow fade is applied

+### MeterBlur
+90. StartBlur: pixel drawn at start of strip, control is palette entry of pixel, smooth is blur rate
+91. EndBlur: pixel drawn at end of strip, control is palette entry of pixel, smooth is blur rate
+92. MidBlur: pixel drawn at centre of strip, control is palette entry of pixel, smooth is blur rate
+93. EndsBlur: pixels drawn at both ends of strip, control is palette entry of pixel, smooth is blur rate